Stuycs-K/finalprojectapcs-3-ferrao-aydan-xiao-haowen/DEVLOG-Haowen.md

 Spent the first few minutes of the period dealing with merge errors but figured it out Helped code Killplatform which extends platform which is basically a platform/hole that kills the player and reset the level It extends platform

+### 2025-05-28 - Level Design
+Didn't do coding today but designed all of the levels for us to put into the levels.
+Helped Aydan code the levels by pair programming.